dpc-sdp/ripple/packages/ripple-nuxt-tide/README.md

 We have code examples for how to customize your Ripple project.
 We strongly recommend developers have a look at https://github.com/dpc-sdp/ripple/tree/develop/examples/basic-examples first.

-### Tide Configs
+### Tide Configs & Tide modules

 To apply custom work, you need to have `tide` dir in your Nuxt project root.
 We recommend you to create modules to modularize your custom work.

-Please check the docs for creating custom Tide module https://github.com/dpc-sdp/ripple/tree/develop/examples/basic-examples/tide/modules/README.md.

-### Tide modules

 Tide modules are functions that are called sequentially when booting Nuxt.

-See docs in https://github.com/dpc-sdp/ripple/blob/master/examples/basic-examples/tide/modules/README.md
+Please check the docs for creating custom Tide module https://github.com/dpc-sdp/ripple/blob/master/examples/basic-examples/tide/modules/README.md.

 ### Custom theming